9inpachi/notes/architecture/system-design/database-replication.md

 - **One Directional:** Write to one database and that pushes changes to read replicas.
 Writing is not allowed to read replicas.
   - A disadvantage is that it doesn't allow scaling writes.
 - **Two Directional:** Can issue writes to read replicas which allows scaling of writes.
-  - Disadvantage is that conflicts arise when syncing the databases together since two databases were being written to independently.
+  - Disadvantage is that conflicts arise when syncing the databases together since two databases were being written to simultaneously.